pstorres-github/EvolveU_Project1/README.md

-#  EvolveU_Project1: "The Cursed Treasure of Volcano Island"
+#  EvolveU Project1: "The Cursed Treasure of Volcano Island"
 This is a choose your own adventure style pirate game, designed to replicate the experience of reading the "Choose your own adventure book" series novels (https://en.wikipedia.org/wiki/Choose_Your_Own_Adventure) in a more graphical way.

 ## General info
-This proect was developed to demonstrate the use of APIs, the interactions between the front-end client and server, and the retrieval of information from a remote database (instead of data stored locally within user program).
+This project was developed to demonstrate the use of APIs, the interactions between the front-end client and server, and the retrieval of information from a remote database (instead of using data stored within local variables inside the user program).

 ## Technologies
-This project is created to explore and use the following technologies and concepts:<br />
+This project was created to explore the following technologies and concepts:<br />
 REST APIs, POSTMAN <br />
 Importing NPM Modules <br />
 node.js <br />